Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Charmy56/README.md

-Promote a culture of ethical decision-making within their organization Speak up and address ethical concerns when they arise Seek guidance from mentors, peers, or ethical review boards when needed Submission Guidelines:
+Promote a culture of ethical decision-making within their organization Speak up and address ethical concerns when they arise Seek guidance from mentors, peers, or ethical review boards when needed

 REFERENCES
 BIBLIOGRAPHY
 1. “Fundamentals of Software Engineering”, Rajib Mall, Prentice-Hall of India.
-Your answers should be well-structured, concise, and to the point.
-Provide real-world examples or case studies wherever possible.
-Cite any references or sources you use in your answers.

-Submit your completed assignment by [due date].